 The cult New York-based brand is reimagining classic American clothing, shoes, and accessories.
 Aimé Leon Dore has collaborated with brands like New Balance, Timberland, Woolrich, and Drake’s, giving a contemporary spin on heritage styles.

 Asos Design is the eponymous line behind the popular British-based e-commerce retailer.
-With new products dropping daily, the (mostly) affordable clothing store is great for testing out a new trend you might not want to fully commit to.
+With new products dropping daily, this affordable clothing store is great for testing out a new trend you might not want to fully commit to.

 Banana Republic offers smart, understated contemporary clothing for a breadth of situations from work to wedding wear.
-The brand’s shoe line is its best kept secret, where you can find smart oxfords, loafers, and sneakers.
+The brand’s shoe line is its best kept secret, where you can find the best men’s loafers, sneakers, and oxfords.

 Bonobos started as a brand on a mission to create pants that fit properly.
 Following this initial success, Bonobos has expanded its fit-first approach to quality and accessible suiting and performance workout clothes, all of which manage to look really good.